IonutAtanasoai1/RAPseq/README.md

 ## Peak Annotation and Filtering
 #### 10. Filter and Annotate Peaks -> L.Peak_annotation_n_filtering.R
 In order to annotate and filter the final candidate coordinates from section 9, R is used to compute enrichments and correct the p-values computed by macs2 (section 6) to filter the coordinates.
 The R package GenomicFeatures is used to parse a gencode GTF annotation file and annotate the filtered candidate coordinates with gene names, gene IDs and relative RNA features (CDS, ncRNA, introns, etc.).
 In order to ensure unique annotations, a feature priority is given in the following order: CDS > 3'UTR > 5'UTR > ncRNA > intron.
-The L.Peak_annotation_n_filtering.R is an R script that contains all the code necessary to load all R packages used in the RAP-seq manuscript and to read in the candidate coordinates from section 9 and output a final filtered and annotated 32 column tabular file containing RBP binding sites.
+The L.Peak_annotation_n_filtering.R is an R script that contains all the code necessary to load all R packages used in the RAP-seq manuscript and to read in the candidate coordinates from section 9 and output a final filtered and annotated 32 column tabular file containing RBP binding sites and the final output of the RAP-seq pipeline.
 The tabular file has the following columns:
 01. Chromosome
 02. Start
 03. End
-04. Peak_ID
+04. Peak ID
-05. RBP,
+05. Name of the RNA Binding Protein profiled
 06. Strand
-07. Summit_start
+07. Summit start
-08. Summit_end
+08. Summit end
 09. Replicate 1 normalized pileup signal
 10. Replicate 2 normalized pileup signal
 11. Halo normalized pileup signal